Whether you’re a CFO looking to improve your strategy or a CEO or board member wanting to coach your CFO, this nine-point guide can help.

 CFOs are expected to be aware of the challenges and obstacles that staff face on the front lines of a growing business.
 An effective CFO will seek out discussion with sales to make sure they know what customers are looking for and what the sales team needs to be effective.
-What’s more, clients simply get a kick out of meeting with the CFO, so it never hurts to make time to sit in on a few high-priority client meetings.
+What’s more, clients simply get a kick out of meeting with the CFO, so it never hurts to make time to request time or the virtual invite to sit in on a few high-priority client meetings.

 Beyond understanding client needs, interacting with those in the field and staying abreast of sales team needs can help CFOs understand what’s necessary for sales success and avoid looking like the person who always says “no.” Knowledge of field operations allows a CFO to get a birds-eye view on the future needs of the business.

 7. Use your knowledge of the organizations to anticipate problems.